 Let's say that a governor of a state carries out a regulation that was signed into law by a former governor, years before.
 As he carries out the regulation, he says something like, "Today I am carrying out what my predecessor governor envisioned decades ago when he signed the regulation into law."
 Certainly, in the eyes of today's governor, he is carrying out the vision of the former governor.
 But it is not that the former governor's purpose was to predict the arrival of today's governor.
 That would be ridiculous.
 But do you see how this could be twisted around years later by those who ignore the realities of the situation?
 Today's governor is simply carrying out the law in the spirit of the previous governors.

 If one carefully reads Jesus' teachings without sectarian influence and mistranslation, we can easily see that Jesus was following the teachings of the Prophets and carrying them out as well.
 He was the embodiment of the teachings of the Prophets.
-Not only did Jesus teach what the Prophets taught - he also practiced those teachings and clarified the teaching errors of some then-current Jewish priests who were claiming to follow the Prophets.
+Not only did Jesus teach what the Prophets taught - he also practiced those teachings and clarified the teaching errors of some then-current institutional priests who were claiming to follow the Prophets.

 This is the role of God's representative